 OnWords

 Middle-graders and teens, this is something just for you!
-You’re invited to an afternoon of stories, sharing and selfies with two amazing Canadian authors: Michael Hutchinson and Alexandra Harrington.
+You’re invited to an afternoon of stories, sharing and selfies with two amazing Canadian authors: Basil Sylvester and Jean Mills.
 This is your chance to hear them read from their latest books and ask them about how they write, how they got published, what inspires them, and their tips for young writers.
-Where: outside in the Remembrance Gardens at the River John Legion.
-When: In the morning on Saturday, July 6, 2024 (9:40am – 10:20am).
+Where: Murray Family Public Library in Pictou.
+When: In the morning on Friday June 20, 2025.
 Watch this space for more details!

 Pasha Malla